Declaration of Major — Engineering

 Students may apply to the College of Engineering through the Office of Undergraduate Admissions.
 After admission to the College of Engineering, students will be placed in one of three programs according to their academic background:

 Designed to provide students who are interested in engineering but may not have the necessary background in math and science to enter the four-year curriculum with a firm foundation in these subjects.
-All students who are eligible for admission to Wayne State can be admitted to the Engineering Bridge Program.
+All students who are eligible for admission to Wayne State can be admitted to the EOS program.

-The Bridge Program provides students with a supportive environment as they pursue their foundation courses.
-Students enroll in their classes with peer groups, which meet with volunteer mentors on a weekly basis to discuss engineering and the students’ courses.
-Bridge students receive close attention from the dean’s office and the academic advisors to ensure that academic support can be made available early.
-Successful completion of Engineering Bridge Program courses with a cumulative grade point average of 3.0 or higher allows students to transfer to the pre-professional program of their choice.
-The Bridge program is designed to prepare students to succeed in the pre-professional and professional engineering programs.
+The EOS program provides students with a supportive environment as they pursue their foundation courses.
+Students enroll in their classes with peer groups, which meet with volunteer mentors on a weekly basis to discuss engineering and the students' courses.
+EOS students receive close attention from the dean's office and the academic advisors to ensure that academic support can be made available early.
+Successful completion of Engineering EOS program courses with a cumulative grade point average of 3.0 or higher allows students to transfer to the pre-professional program of their choice.
+The EOS program is designed to prepare students to succeed in the pre-professional and professional engineering programs.

 The first leg of the required engineering curriculum is the pre-professional program.
-Students may be admitted to the pre-professional program directly from high school or after the successfull completion of the the Engineering Bridge program.
+Students may be admitted to the pre-professional program directly from high school or after the successful completion of the the EOS program.
 Direct admission from high school requires students to meet all of the following criteria:

 - 2.5 overall GPA with 3.0 in math and science.

 - Minimum of 22 on the math ACT (550 on the math SAT).